 The KRC is devoted to the historical study of the art and architecture of Muslim societies.
 Our students acquire a comprehensive training in this multi-disciplinary field by working with leading specialists.
 Our courses involve lectures, seminars, individual tutorials, and object-based sessions using the world-class collections of Islamic art and manuscripts at the Ashmolean Museum and Bodleian Library.

 Language teaching is a core component of our two-year MPhil degree, which aims to give students a working knowledge of the language of their choice: Arabic, Persian, or Ottoman Turkish.
 The centre also hosts weekly research seminars with invited lecturers from the UK, Europe, and beyond, thereby exposing students to current research in the broader field.
 Many of our students and staff are members of Wolfson College, which has developed an Islamic art research cluster over the years.

 The KRC is also a leading centre in the emerging field of Digital Humanities, and many of our research projects have focussed on the use of technology in academic research.
-Students at the centre will have the opportunity to build up their knowledge and technical abilities, and to work on developing applications to help with their own areas of interest and study.
+Students at the centre have the opportunity to build up their knowledge and technical abilities, and to work on developing applications to help with their own areas of interest and study.

 Qualified students wishing to pursue a research, curatorial or other career in Islamic art are encouraged to apply for our degrees.
 Further details on how to apply can be found here.
 Applicants who intend to conduct doctoral research are encouraged to discuss their proposed research with a member of the KRCʼs academic staff before applying.
 The courses offered at the KRC are detailed below.